Aalto-Electric-Drives/motulator/docs/_sources/drive_examples/flux_vector/index.rst

 Flux-Vector Control
 -------------------

 These examples demonstrate flux-vector control of electric machine drives [#Pel2009]_.
 In the implemented control system, decoupling between the stator flux and torque channels are used according to [#Awa2019]_.
 Furthermore, the stator flux magnitude and the electromagnetic torque are selected as controllable variables.
-The implementation of sensorless mode corresponds to [#Tii2024]_.
+The implementations correspond to [#Tii2025a]_ for synchronous machines and [#Tii2025b]_ for induction machines.
+The magnetic saturation is modeled and taken into account in control.

 .. rubric:: References